-8.7.18 The RSPB raise no objection to the application subject to conditions.
+8.7.16 The RSPB raise no objection to the application subject to conditions.
 The conditions are considered to be reasonable and are reflected later in the report.
-It is considered that proposed mitigation measures will provide sufficient control over the risk of toxic contamination arising.
-These measures include the sampling of dock floor sediments for contamination prior to dock being reflooded.
+It is considered that proposed mitigation measures will provide sufficient control regarding the risk of toxic contamination arising.
+These measures include the sampling of dock floor sediments for contamination (and treatment as necessary) prior to the dock being reflooded.
 It has been determined that sediments in the Seaton Channel are of a similar composition to that in the wider Tees River system.
 There is therefore considered to be no reasonable justification for an invertebrate monitoring programme.